mrtns/data-encyclopedia/README.md

 - Add markdown files to `src/entries/`

 - Via `gatsby-node.js`, every markdown file entry will
+  - get a page created, using the `src/templates/markdown-entry.js` template file

+### Auto-generate a url slug

+I WANT to have each markdown entry get a url slug auto generated from the file name
+SO THAT I don't have to manually define it in the frontmatter

+Usage:

+- Via `gatsby-node.js`, every markdown file entry will
-  - get a url slug auto-generated
+  - get a url slug auto-generated, based on the file name
   - have the slug set in `allMarkdownRemark.edges.node.fields.slug`

-  - get a page created, using the `src/templates/markdown-entry.js` template file
+# Next Up

+- Link markdown entries

+  - Define an entry unique id via frontmatter, and include that in the slug
+  - Link markdown entries via html anchor tag
+  - Link markdown entries via react component link tag

+- Add mdx entries